 Predictive Modeling of Crop Yield Using AI and ML

 Accurate prediction of crop yield plays a crucial role in improving farm planning and ensuring the efficient use of agricultural resources.
 With the growing complexity of agricultural systems and increasing climate variability, conventional yield estimation methods based mainly on historical records and farmers’ experience are often inadequate.
 In this context, artificial intelligence (AI) and machine learning (ML) have emerged as powerful tools for analysing large volumes of agricultural data, including soil properties, weather conditions, crop management practices and biotic stress factors.
-These data-driven approaches enable more precise and timely yield forecasts, thereby supporting proactive decision-making in modern agriculture (Adinarayana et al., 2024).
+These data-driven approaches enable more precise and timely yield forecasts, thereby supporting proactive decision-making in modern agriculture (Mahesh & Soundrapandiyan, 2024 and Adinarayana et al., 2024).

 Machine learning models such as artificial neural networks, support vector machines and random forest algorithms are widely used to integrate information from diverse sources, including soil sensors, meteorological data and satellite imagery.
 By identifying complex relationships among environmental and agronomic variables, these models help farmers optimize critical management practices such as sowing time, irrigation scheduling and nutrient application.
 As a result, resource-use efficiency is improved and unnecessary input costs are reduced, contributing to more sustainable crop production systems (Shaikh et al., 2022).
 Moreover, the incorporation of both historical and real-time datasets in AI-based yield prediction frameworks enhances strategic planning and strengthens the ability of farmers to respond effectively to changing environmental conditions (Ghosh et al., 2024).